bendapootie/petris/tasks/~tasks.md

 - [x] 8) 7-Bucket
 - [x] 9) Hold
 	- [x] Show Hold Piece
-- [ ] Configure controller so one button can be pause
 - [ ] 10)Piece visuals
 - [ ] 11) Track and display stats
 	- [ ] Lines completed